Women's International Bowling Congress

+A gold-clad Achievement Award card earned by Lupe Chavez (Maria Guadalupe) for most improved average in her bowling league in McAllen TX.
+She had an increase of 13 points.
+She was 19 years old.

 The Women's International Bowling Congress (WIBC) was an organization for women bowlers who played ten-pin bowling and was formed in 1916 as a counterpart to the American Bowling Congress (ABC).
 The WIBC was initially called the "Woman's National Bowling Association" (WNBA), before the Women's International Bowling Congress was formed.

 In 2005, the WIBC merged with three other bowling organizations to form the United States Bowling Congress (USBC): the American Bowling Congress, the Young American Bowling Alliance (YABA), and USA Bowling.